tech · 06 Jan 2025

 IoT-based monitoring of RPM devices

 Integrating an RPM system with multiple medical devices allows for combined data insights and data correlation analysis that is otherwise impossible.
-When the RPM system casts its nets wide to multiple data points, it can paint a more nuanced picture of a patient’s health.
 For example, by integrating a smartwatch for heart rate and activity with a blood pressure cuff and a glucometer, a remote monitoring system provides a wider scope of remote diabetes management.

 IoT-based monitoring of RPM devices also translates into easier configuration of RPM parameters and device failure identification.